 It's common knowledge among cat parents that the felines excel at hiding signs of illness.
 Hence, it's essential that people keep an eye out for odd signs in the daily routine of their cats: eating, drinking, and of course, eliminating.
 In the case everything proceeds just like usual, the pets should be in good health.
 On the other hand, if you notice blood in the litter box of your cat, something must have gone wrong.
-In fact, one of the most common reasons that make pet owner take their cats to the local vets is "my cat is peeing blood".
+In fact, one of the most common reasons that make pet owners take their cats to the local vets is "my cat is peeing blood".

 You notice blood in the urine of your furball and don't know how to react?
 If that is so, this article is what you need.
 Down below, you shall find everything that you have to remember about Hematuria in cats including causes, treatments and preventions.

 Why The Felines Pee Blood

 Different pets often have different constitutions but if it comes to the issue of "my cat is peeing blood", keep the following suspects in mind.

 For most of the time, cats would be able to get rid of microscopic crystals through urination without much difficulty.
 That being said, on occasions, such crystals clump together and create large shards that deal damage to the tissue membranes.
 Without proper treatment, crystalluria (also known as urinary crystals) could cause a variety of issues such as kidney failures, urinary tract infection and so on.
 In severe cases, crystalluria might even lead to fatal consequences within 48 to 72 hours.